Ojo de Liebre Lagoon

 The lagoon is within the Vizcaíno Biosphere Reserve UNESCO World Heritage Site, and is a Ramsar wetlands site.
 It also is the site of the biggest commercial saltworks plant in the world.
-It is an important habitat for the reproduction and wintering of the gray whale and harbor seal, as well as other marine mammals including the California sea lion, northern elephant seal and blue whale.
+It is an important habitat for reproducing and wintering gray whales and harbor seals, as well as other marine mammals including the California sea lion, northern elephant seal and blue whale.
 Four species of endangered marine turtles reproduce there.
 It is an important refuge for waterfowl in the winter.

-Encompassing both a UNESCO World Heritage Site and a major salt plant, Laguna Ojo de Liebre embodies the diverse worlds of natural habitat and industrialization.

 Tourism, now closely controlled, was formerly a threat to the gray whales.